Man arrested in Sacramento shooting had recently left prison

 Associated Press

 SACRAMENTO, Calif.
-(AP) — A wounded man arrested in connection with a Sacramento shooting that killed six people and injured a dozen more had been released from prison weeks earlier and was rejected for even earlier release after prosecutors argued he “clearly has little regard for human life,” documents show.
+(AP) — A man arrested in connection with the Sacramento shooting that killed six people was freed from prison weeks before and last year was rejected for earlier release after prosecutors argued he “clearly has little regard for human life,” documents show.

-Martin and his brother were among those wounded when gunfire erupted near the state Capitol at about 2 a.m.
-Sunday as bars were closing and patrons filled the streets.
-More than 100 shots were unleashed in rapid-fire succession as hundreds of people scrambled to find safety.
-Authorities were trying to determine if a street fight outside a nightclub may have sparked the shooting.
+Martin and his brother were among those wounded when gunfire erupted about a block from the state Capitol at about 2 a.m.
+Sunday as bars closed and patrons filled the streets.
+More than 100 shots were unleashed in rapid-fire succession as hundreds of people scrambled for safety.
+Investigators were trying to determine if a street fight outside a nightclub may have sparked the shooting.

 His brother, Dandrae Martin, 26, was arrested Monday as a “related suspect” on suspicion of assault with a deadly weapon and being a convict carrying a loaded gun.
-He was not seriously wounded and made a brief appearance on the gun possession charge Tuesday in Sacramento Superior Court wearing orange jail scrubs.
+He made a brief appearance on the gun possession charge Tuesday in Sacramento Superior Court.

 Investigators believe both brothers had stolen guns and are trying to determine how they got them, the law enforcement official told the AP.

-A 31-year-old man who was seen carrying a handgun immediately after the shooting was arrested Tuesday on a weapons charge, though police said his gun was not believed to be used in the crime.
+A 31-year-old man who was seen carrying a handgun immediately after the shooting was arrested Tuesday on a weapons charge.
+Police said they don’t believe his gun was used in the crime.

-Smiley Martin has a criminal history dating back to 2013.
-He was released from state prison in February on probation after serving two years of a 10-year sentence for punching a girlfriend, dragging her from her home by her hair and whipping her with a belt, prosecutors said.
+Smiley Martin has a criminal history dating to 2013.
+He was released on probation from state prison in February after serving about half of a 10-year sentence for punching a girlfriend, dragging her from her home by her hair and whipping her with a belt, prosecutors have said.

 Martin might have been released sooner, but a Parole Board rejected his bid for early release in May after prosecutors said the 2017 felony assault along with convictions for possessing an assault weapon and thefts posed “a significant, unreasonable risk of safety to the community.”